kalamuna/kalastack/README.md

 Theoretically this should work but it hasn't been tested but here are the steps.

-1. Upgrade your VirtualBox and Vagrant to the correct versions.
+1. Upgrade your VirtualBox and Vagrant to at least the correct versions.
 [Vagrant 1.3.5](http://downloads.vagrantup.com/tags/v1.3.5) and [VirtualBox 4.2.18](http://download.virtualbox.org/virtualbox/4.2.18/)
 2. Checkout the latest version of 3.x aka

 ```bash